 My son goes to Maybury.
 He has for now 3 years.
 I am a very involved parent within the school.
 Last year he was in Mrs. Blackstone's class and let me just tell you she is an amazing teacher.
 Maybury needs more parent involvement as with any other school.
 As long as you make your presence know and your expectations the staff does what it takes to make sure the needs are meant.

 Maybury Elementary School is a public elementary school in Columbus.
 The principal of Maybury Elementary School is Ms. Linda K. Cameron and can be contacted at LCameron6040@columbus.k12.oh.us.
-313 students attend Maybury Elementary School and identify mostly as Black, non-Hispanic; Multiracial; and Hispanic.
+313 students go to Maybury Elementary School and identify mostly as Black, non-Hispanic; Multiracial; and Hispanic.
 97% of the 313 students here are classified as "economically disadvantaged", and 80% have subsidized lunches.
-The student to teacher ratio at Maybury Elementary School is 19:1.
+The ratio of students to teachers at Maybury Elementary School is 19:1.
 Liberty Elementary School is one of the nearest elementary schools.

 |Native American or Native Alaskan||0.6%||0.2%|

 |Native Hawaiian or Other Pacific Islander||0%||%|

 |Students eligible for free or reduced-price lunch program||80%||79%|

 Maybury has had their difficulties but the school is doing more than it ever has before in order to make sure our children are successful with the limited resources that they have.